sk33lz/spacejawns/docs/pages/download.md

       text: Download for Android
 faqs:
   - question: Is there a Space Jawns iOS version?
-    answer: No. We currently do not have an iOS version.
-A new developer license is now available that we are looking to apply or soon to develop for iOS.
-  - question: How much does Space Jawns cost to download?
-    answer: Space Jawns is currently in Alpha, so we are not currently selling the game.
-The Alpha and Beta versions of Space Jawns will be free to play.
+    answer: No. I am currently looking into a newer version of the iOS Developer license so that I can start building and testing Space Jawns for the iOS without paying their yearly fee.

   - question: How large is the install?
     answer: The extracted Space Jawns installation is currently less than X MB as of the X.X.X release.

   - question: Is there any DLC?
-    answer: No. We currently do not offer any Space Jawns DLC.
+    answer: No. Space Jawns currently does not offer any Downloadable Content.
 We currently only have plans to release standalone versions in the Space Jawns series.

+  - question: How much does Space Jawns cost?
+    answer: Space Jawns is currently in Alpha, so it is not currently for sale.
+The Alpha and Beta versions of Space Jawns will be free to play.
+The final version price is TBD.

   - question: Are there any plugins or addons?
     answer: No. We currently do not have any sort of plugin system integrated into the game.
 We do have plans to support plugins in our Roadmap.

+  - question: When will the next version be released?
+    answer: Space Jawns releases are typically released every few months to add new content and fix existing major bugs.
+New releases are available on the downloads page.
 ---

 <div class="plans">